Jesse Wade Robinson

 Yes, you will have tests and final exams.
 We will spend a lot of time this year working on study strategies.

-Many of the assignments for your museum exhibit project will be on your digital portfolio.
+Many of the assignments for your projects will be on your digital portfolio.
 You will be expected to keep your DP updated, polished and professional throughout the semester.
 Depending on your current format of your DP, you may have to give your DP an overhaul at the beginning of the year.

 The honors requirements are designed to challenge students and help prepare them for a science major or career in science.
 While students do receive an extra grade point for completing honors, incomplete or missing honors work will adversely affect student’s final grades.
-Honors is a semester long commitment and students may not add or drop Honors after the add/drop deadline on Friday, February 8th.
+Honors work will account for 12% of a student’s final grade.
+Honors is a semester long commitment and students may not add or drop Honors after the add/drop deadline on Friday, September 13th.

-The honors options for this class are to prepare for the Biology SAT Subject Test, do science fair, or participate in a nonfiction science book club with Mackenzie.
-A copy of the Honors Biology Assignments is attached.
+The honors option for this class is to either prepare for the Biology SAT Subject Test, or do science fair.
+A copy of the Honors Biology Assignments, which fully outlines the requirements for each option is provided.
 If you are interested in earning honors credit for biology, please carefully read the Honors contract, sign it and return it to me.

-- A large 3 ring binder (2 inches or bigger) with paper or a college ruled notebook.
+- A large 3 ring binder (2.5 inches or bigger) with paper or a college ruled notebook

 - Blue or black pens